 C – Real Estate CLUBS

 Real estate clubs are your best local source of building an investor list.
 Frequent these clubs often, passing our your business cards and flaunting your IDENTITY.
-For a good list of local clubs, try //creonline.com/real-estate-clubs.
+For a good list of local clubs, try http://creonline.com/real-estate-clubs.

 Attorney William ("Bill") Bronchick, host of Legalwiz.com, has authored six best-selling books and is sought nationwide for his 25+ years of real estate and legal knowledge.
 He has been interviewed by numerous media outlets, such as CNBC, TIME Magazine, USA Today, Investor Business Daily, Forbes, and the LA Times, to name a few.
 William Bronchick is the co-founder and past President of the Colorado Association of Real Estate Investors and the Executive Director and founder of the College of American Real Estate Investors.
 Click on the "About" link above for more information on William Bronchick.
 Frank Pulley is an experienced real estate investor and foreclosure specialist.
 He is the director of William Bronchick's Coaching and Mentoring Programs.
 For more info, contact [email protected]